FAQ

 controls and harmonization of methodologies over the last few years have enabled the publishing of

-default and recovery statistics on the GEMs Consortium website (www.gemsriskdatabase.org) and easily
+default and recovery statistics on the GEMs Consortium website (www.gemsriskdatabase.org) making them easily

-provide deeper levels of disaggregation of default and recovery statistics in response to the G20
+provide deeper levels of disaggregation of default and recovery statistics in response to the G20’s

 What is the current management and governance structure of the GEMs Consortium?